-Students learn critical digital literacy skills including how to evaluate content for accuracy, perspective, and motive.
-Students are helped to acknowledge the benefits of online communities and resources while guiding them to successfully navigate potential pitfalls in their digital lives.
-Through digital responsibility lessons, students take practical steps to protect their privacy and safety online.
+Explore critical digital literacy skills and evaluate content for accuracy and motive.
+Research the benefits of online communities and how to effectively navigate potential pitfalls in their digital lives.
+Formulate practical steps to protect privacy and safety online.
+Explore the knowledge and skills for the careers in the Computer Science, IT, and Technology pathways.